JuliaGeometry/Meshes.jl/docs/src/predicates.md

 on the point type, so `p` might be slightly outside the sphere but still be considered as being inside.

-Exact arithmetic is expensive to apply and approximations are typically sufficient;
-exact predicates are available in [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) if you need them.

 Robust predicates are often expensive to apply and approximations typically suffice.
 If needed, consider [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) or [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl).